sroberts/sroberts.github.io/_posts/2015-05-02-imposter-syndrome-in-dfir.md

 [_Imposter Syndrome_ ~ The CalTech Consuling Center](https://counseling.caltech.edu/general/InfoandResources/Impostor)

-There isn't really an easy way to jump into a post like like this, and in many ways there doesn't need to be.
-Imposter Syndrome is something a lot of people don't know a lot about (I'd never heard the idea until I started working at GitHub) but it's something immediately familiar once it's explained.
+There isn't really an easy way to jump into a post like like this and in many ways there doesn't need to be.
+Imposter Syndrome is something many people don't know a lot about (I'd never heard the idea until I started working at [GitHub](https://github.com/)) but it's something I think everyone is intimately familiar with.

-What's interesting to me is an Imposter Syndrome is a lot like a childs boogie man; open the closet, turn on the lights, take a look around, and you see that nothing is there and for a moment you feel better.
-Exposing it, taking a good hard look, and acknowledging that everyone feels a similar way makes a big difference.
-But it doesnt't go away entirely... so you have to expose it again.
+Imposter Syndrome is a lot like a childs boogie man; open the closet, turn on the lights, take a look around, and you see that nothing is there.
+For a moment you feel better.
+Exposing it, taking a good hard look, and acknowledging it makes a big difference.
+But it doesnt't go away entirely, it's temporarily gone, and eventually you'll have to expose it again.

-The other complication is that while everyone experiences imposter syndrome it manifests itself in unique and individualized ways for everyone.
-So with that in mind, and knowing that openness and honest is one of these keys (both to help myself and others), this is my take on the imposter syndrome I have experienced as a Digital Forensics & Incident Response professional:
+One of the complications with Imposter Syndrome is while everyone experiences imposter syndrome it manifests itself in unique and individualized ways.
+So with that in mind, and knowing that openness and honesty are the these keys (both to help myself and others), this is my take on the symptoms of imposter syndrome I have experienced as a Digital Forensics & Incident Response professional:

 ## The "Blinky Lights" Inferiority
 > "What if they make a box that does what I do?"

-When I was first getting into security as a Security Intern at The Hershey Company I remember reading the very first information about Windows XP SP3.
-I still think of that release as the first "Security Release" from a major vendor, it wasn't but this was a formitive time for me, and it was a huge deal.
+When I was first getting into security as a Security Intern at [The Hershey Company](https://www.thehersheycompany.com/) I remember reading an article the upcoming Windows XP SP2 release focused on all of the security advancements (a built in firewall, [DEP](http://en.wikipedia.org/wiki/Data_Execution_Prevention), Security Center, etc).
+I still think of that release as the first "Security Release" from a major vendor; it wasn't but this was a formitive time for me, and it was a huge deal.

-My first thought was simple: "I may as well give up on security, they're just going to make hacking impossible with this release."
+My first thought was simple: _"I may as well give up on security, they're just going to make hacking impossible with this release."_

-I was wrong, oh so wrong, and nieve, but in many ways this fear never goes away.
-I thought the same thing for an instant when I first saw a beta FireEye appliance.
+I was wrong (_oh so wrong_) and nieve, but in many ways this fear has never gone away.
+I thought the same thing for an instant when I first saw a beta [FireEye](https://www.fireeye.com/) appliance.
 What about when they fix _all_ the bugs?
 What if someone builds a box that does what I do?
 What if machine learning actually becomes a real thing and it's better than I am?

 The reality is much different.
 Maybe some day someone will build a box that does what I do but that's not today.
 This is the easiest Inferiority to look at and dismiss as silly, but that doesn't make is less potent from time to time.